alexdodonov/mezon-functional/README.md

 $this->assertEquals( Functional::sumFields( $Data , 'foo' ) , 6 , 'Invalid sum' );
 ```

+## Transformations

-We can also transform objects in arrays like this:
+We can also transform objects in arrays like this (the most basic and simple way):

 ```PHP
 /**